-Approximately 30 children from Esperanza School and 20 youth graduates of Esperanza School will be at The Ogden Music Festival this fall to entertain with Mariachi, Banda, Norteño, and Sierreño music.
+Approximately 30 children from Esperanza School and 20 youth graduates of Esperanza School will be at The Ogden Music Festival to entertain with Mariachi, Banda, Norteño, and Sierreño music.

 Esperanza's programs, school organization, and community are research-based and designed to close the academic gap for Hispanic youth.
 All aspects of our school exist to support this primary purpose.
 Esperanza welcomes students of all backgrounds and ethnicities.
 Esperanza values a diverse school community.
 Esperanza's school design will help all students be academically successful.

 - We welcome children of all backgrounds and ethnicities.